LawrenceWarren/KoMo2/README.md

 As part of ensuring _KoMo2_ is accessible for all who use it, the Accessibility ToolKit (ATK) API has been implemented within the program to allow for screen reader compatibility.

-If you are using a compatible screen reader - _KoMo2_'s screen reader implementation was tested with [Orca](https://help.gnome.org/users/orca/stable/) - information will be read out as you navigate over GUI elements.
-For example, if you navigate over a memory row, it will state what address it is, what is stored at that address, and if a breakpoint is set.
+If you are using a compatible screen reader - _KoMo2_'s screen reader implementation was tested with the [Orca](https://help.gnome.org/users/orca/stable/) screen reader - information will be read out as you navigate over GUI elements.
+For example, if you navigate over a memory row, it will state what address it is, what is stored at that address, and if a breakpoint is set, if you navigate over a button, it will tell you what button is in focus, etcetera.

 For reading the register values, which are not keyboard navigable, press the Alt key + 0-9, A-E to read the relevant register values.
-For example, _Alt+0_ reads the value stored in register 0, _Alt+8_ reads the value in register 8, _Alt+A_ reads the value in register 10, and _Alt+E_ reads the value in register 14.
+For example, _Alt+0_ reads the value stored in `R0`, _Alt+8_ reads the value in `R8`, _Alt+A_ reads the value in `R10`, and _Alt+E_ reads the value in `R14`.

 For reading the Program Counter, press _Alt+P_.

 Furthermore, pressing _Alt+M_ toggles how the memory window mnemonics are read out.
 By default, the ARM instructions in the memory window are read it as they are displayed on the screen.
-However, this may not be the best way to communicate what they do to somebody who is hard of sight.
-Toggling the mnemonics mode allows for the mnemonics to be converted into English and read out that way - they are **not** converted in how they are displayed in the GUI.
+However, this may not be the best way to communicate this information sonically.
+Toggling the mnemonics mode allows for the mnemonics to be read out in plain English - they are **not** converted in how they are displayed in the GUI.

 ---

 ### Binaries

-_KoMo2_ includes a `makefile` in it's root which generates 3 binaries in the `bin` directory.
-It is always assumed that the 3 binaries exist in the same directory, and an additional plaintext file:
+_KoMo2_ includes a `makefile` in its root which generates 3 binaries in the `bin` directory.
+It is always assumed that these 3 binaries exist in the same directory, alongside an additional plaintext file:

 #### `bin/kmd`